ITI Talks: Wi-Fi sensors and behavioural change

 The second speaker, Francisco Rebelo, an Associate Professor at the School of Architecture, University of Lisbon, delivered an engaging talk titled “Interaction for Behavior Change.”
 Francisco Rebelo’s research delves into the complex realm of human behaviour and its implications for society and the planet.
 He aims to design transformative human experiences that improve performance, safety, health, and sustainability by integrating ergonomics, neuroscience, and technological tools.
 The talk was a thought-provoking exploration of how interactive technologies can effectively influence behaviour change for the greater good.

-As we bid farewell to the 22/23 ITI Talks season, the organizers and attendees are left with a sense of inspiration and anticipation for what the future holds.
-The ITI community continues to be at the forefront of cutting-edge research and innovation, paving the way for a brighter, more technologically advanced future.
+As we bid farewell to the 22/23 ITI Talks season, the organizers and attendees are left with inspiration and anticipation for the future.
+The ITI community remains at the forefront of cutting-edge research and innovation, paving the way for a brighter, more technologically advanced future.